Local Food EaterAuthor

 Find Best food in your neighborhood.

 (Gerry Furth-Sides) Lum-Ka-Naad, fittingly translates into “delicious,” a popular expression to honor cooks in Northern Thailand.
-I first visited owner Alex Sonbalee on a rainy winter night years ago, writing him up as much for his irrepressible joy at sharing his northern and southern Thai dishes as the wonderful food — he fed me as much as he could and sent me home with a stack of full folders.
-At the time fellow foodies looked quizzically a me when I pronounced the name in the article (see dinner event below).
-These days Lum-Ka-Naad is on everyone’s top ten Thai lists.
+I first visited owner Alex Sonbalee on a rainy winter night years ago, writing him up as much for his irrepressible joy at sharing his northern and southern Thai dishes as the wonderful food — he fed me as much as he could and sent me home with a stack of packed-ti-the-brim foldovers.
+At the time fellow foodies looked quizzically at the name.
+Today Lum-Ka-Naad is on everyone’s top ten Thai lists.

-Here’s why: flavorful, colorful, almost sculpted dishes are so meticulously researched and prepared that Lum-Ka-Naad deserves a “destination restaurant” designation.
-It’s no surprise that despite their modest location, husband and wife team, host Alex and chef Ooi Sonbalee will celebrated the restaurant’s tenth anniversary this year, and the second anniversary of their new Encino location.
+It’s no surprise that despite their valley location, husband and wife team, host Alex and chef Ooi Sonbalee will celebrated the restaurant’s 15th anniversary this year, and the fourth anniversary of their new Encino location.

 Alex is a man on a mission to introduce authentic regional cuisine, that “not even Bangkok cooks know how to prepare,” he laughs.
 “We have to train our cooks from other Thai restaurants, too!”
 Alex, with the intelligence and curiosity of his former journalism profession, and the well-trained, friendly staff take joy in introducing new dishes to diners.
 (His two star servers are a graphic artist who worked for him when he published a newspaper; the other he recruited in a supermarket line, I just found out this year!)